Tahiya31/PM1-public/lab5.md

 Enter grade: 100
 Enter grade: 99
 Enter grade: -1

+Jorge Ortiz
 average: 99.5
 ```

 ## Problem 4
 Perform addition operation on complex numbers using classes and objects.
-The program should ask for real and imaginary part of two complex numbers, and display the real and imaginary parts of their sum.
-Feel free to use any c/c++ library to parse the input string (such as atof() or strtok()).
+The program should ask for real and imaginary part of at least 2 complex numbers, and display the real and imaginary parts of their sum.
+Use -1 to stop inputting new numbers.
+To parse the input, feel free to use any c/c++ string library functions to parse the input string (such as atof() or strtok()).

 ```
-first number: 5 + 5j
+Next number?
+5 + 5j

-second number: 10 + 10j
+Next number?
+10 + 10j
+Next number? -1

 sum: 15 + 15j
 ```